mhyrr/sketchup-mcp/README.md

 * "Make the selected component red"
 * "Move the selected component 10 units up"
 * "Export the current scene as a 3D model"
+* "Create a complex arts and crafts cabinet using Ruby code"

 ## Troubleshooting